-Paying consistent additional payments on the loan principal yields big returns.
-Borrowers can pay against principal by employing various techniques.
-For many people,Perhaps the easiest way to organize this process is by making one extra mortgage payment a year.
-Of course, many people won't be able to swing this huge extra payment, so splitting an extra payment into twelve additional monthly payments is a fine option too.
-Finally, you can pay half of your mortgage payment every other week.
-These options differ a little in reducing the total interest paid and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.
+Paying regular additional payments on your loan principal yields singificant returns.
+You can accomplish this in various ways.
+Making one extra full payment once per year is likely the simplest to arrange.
+Of course, many folks can't pull off such an enormous additional expense, so splitting one additional payment into twelve extra monthly payments is a fine option too.
+Finally, you can commit to paying half of your mortgage payment every other week.
+Each option yields different results, but they will all significantly shorten the length of your mortgage and lower your total interest paid.

 Additional One-time payment